UCL/UKCORDEX-plot-explorer/README.md

 * npm (Last tested with npm 8.0.0)

-This project uses the following packages:
+This project has the following dependencies:
 * create-react-app
 * react-select
 * react-bootstrap